CC's: Promotion

 CC's have been marketing with the tagline "You can't say no" since the beginning of 1980s, with the most notable campaign featuring The Simpsons during 1998.
 Since Arnotts sale of Snack Foods Limited, CC's have been marketed as being 100% Australian owned and made.

 Simpsons commercials

 In June 1998, The Simpsons featured on a set of television commercials with each commercial involving Homer Simpson wanting Bart Simpson's CC's, so Bart would make Homer do an outlandish stunt (a dare) to get them.
 Homer would never succeed because of Bart.
 Each commercial ended with a pun on the famous tagline "You can't say no" with Dan Castellaneta saying "CC's, you can't say..." and then Homer would say "D'oh!".

 These adverts were similar to the Butterfinger adverts that aired in the United States from 1988 to 2001.
 Even though the commercials only ran on Australian television, they have been included in the DVD release of season 10.

+New Zealand

+In New Zealand, CC's were marketed with the tagline "Only CC's is tasting like these".